EnderBro123/Enders-Marios-Modpacks/README.md

 * Do not post official suggestions in our Issue/Suggestions Tracker.
 I want people to chat about each other's suggestions and them to be well-thought out and not be a single sentence long.
 If you have an idea, share it on our Discussions tab!
 But, please don't post it on our Issues/Suggestions Tracker unless others agree with you on it.
 * Do not post bug reports in the Discussions Tab.
 Our Issues section is here for exactly that.

-Failure to follow these rules will result in a warning at first, but reaching 3 warnings will result in your removal from our Issue Tracker/Discussions Tab.
+Failure to follow these rules will result in a warning at first, but reaching 3 warnings will result in your removal from our repository.